ezylang/pages-playground/docs/concepts/parsing_evaluation.md

 System.out.println(result.getNumberValue()); // prints 6.00
 ```

-Also, the variable values can be set by defining a map with names and values and then passing it to
+Alternatively, the variable values can be set by defining a map with names and values and then
+passing it to
 the _withValues()_ method:

 ```java